International Sim Cards and Mobile Phones

 - Device is Locked.

 - Many phones are originally sold with a lock on its software, which means it can only be used with a certain carrier.
 If your phone is locked, it won’t work with a new SIM card from another country installed.
 It is possible to unlock your phone, but the ability and legality of doing so varies greatly by country.
-In some places, getting an unlock code for your phone is easy and even required by law, and in others, unlocking your phone may actually be illegal (until recently, unlocking was technically illegal in the US, and still remains up to the discretion of the carrier).
-Buying an unlocked phone, especially a new smartphone, is very expensive.
+In some places, getting an unlock code for your phone is easy and even required by law, and in others, unlocking your phone may actually be illegal (until recently, unlocking was technically illegal in the US).
+Buying an unlocked phone, especially a new smartphone, can be expensive.
+If you’re not sure if your phone is unlocked you can borrow the SIM card of a friend who is on a different network and if it works then it’s unlocked.

 - This is a concern mostly for Americans.
 Until recently, the US used a network called CDMA while most of the rest of the world uses a cell network called GSM.
 CDMA phones generally won’t work with GSM networks, because CDMA phones don’t use SIM cards.
 Fortunately, AT&T and T-mobile now use GSM.
 You need to make sure your phone will work with a GSM network before attempting to take it abroad.